JennEYoon/datasciY/wip1/so/README.md

  * Look up reading and writing to file numpy array object, recreate buffer problem.
  * Also tie in with NASA questioner on saving data objects to file.

+ #### Tasks 9/30/2019

+* SO to update with loops -- Excel original question.
+* SO numpy automatically naming arrays after its 3D position index.
+* 532 pts today.
+My earliest answer on boxplot was voted up, possibley by original questioner, who has 32 pts now, so can vote up.